maktubhelou/swipe-central/USERSTORIES.md

 - [√] User has two tabs, one for Checkout, and one for Charges.
 - [√] User can see the currently active tab.
 - [√] User can create a charge for a desired amount on the Checkout tab.
-- [ ] User sees an error message when there is a card processing error.
+- [√] User sees an error message when there is a card processing error.
 - [√] User can see past charges on the Charges tab.

 The following **optional** features are implemented:

 - [√] User can specify currency as part of the charges.
-- [ ] Clicking on a table header should sort the entries by that element.
+- [√] Clicking on a table header should sort the entries by that element.
     [ ] not fully functional yet.
 Need to fix bug by which it requires two clicks.
 Also need to separate out the "toggle" button or make it toggle each time with a default as ASC...
 - [ ] User can refund charges from the charges tab.
 - [ ] Graph of charges over time.
-- [ ] Third tab for disputes.
+- [√] Third tab for disputes.
+(Diplays Disputes)

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
 - [√] User can see currency of charges in charges tab.
 - [ ] user gets alert box to confirm or reject currency charge with confirmation of amount and currency

 ## Video Walkthrough